OREGON EARLY SETTLERS

 About Our List of Oregon Early Settlers

-We are working on this list, and expect to upload it in 2016.
+We are working on this list, and expect to upload soon.

 For over 25 years the Oregon Genealogical Society (OGS) has issued Early Settler Certificates to qualifying applicants.
 These applicants submitted information proving a direct relationship to a person who lived in Oregon, between 1872 and 1900.